Schizoaffective Disorder Bipolar Type

 What is Bipolar Schizoaffective Disorder?

-Bipolar Schizoaffective Disorder is a specific subtype of schizoaffective disorder that combines symptoms of both bipolar disorder and schizophrenia.
+Bipolar Schizoaffective Disorder is a specific subtype of schizoaffective disorder that combines symptoms of bipolar disorder and schizophrenia.
 It is a complex and chronic mental health condition that can significantly impact a person’s thoughts, emotions, and behavior.

 During manic or hypomanic episodes, individuals may exhibit elevated mood, increased energy levels, impulsivity, racing thoughts, and a decreased need for sleep.
 On the other hand, during depressive episodes, they may experience feelings of sadness, hopelessness, loss of interest, changes in appetite and sleep patterns, and difficulties in concentration.